 An emergency or unplanned calamity can cause you to lose control of your finances.
-Short-term disability or an unexpected job loss might affect your ability to make your payments in due time.
-In case of any illness, medical bills can pile up, causing you to spend your credit card limit.
+Short-term disability or an unexpected job loss might affect your ability to make payments in due time.
+Medical bills can pile up in case of illness, causing you to spend your credit card limit.
 A lot of these problems can be solved with debt relief loans.

 We at Market Pro Secure® take pride in providing detailed information regarding financial security and options people have but aren’t aware of.
-To make sure you avoid the aforementioned risk of falling into an endless spiral, we’re going to inform you on what approach you should take when considering and handling your debt consolidation.
-By learning a few important things, you can improve your lifestyle and wellbeing, and ensure a safer and secure financial future for you and your family.
+To help you avoid the aforementioned risk of falling into an endless spiral, we’ll inform you what approach you should take when considering and handling your debt consolidation.
+Learning a few important things can improve your lifestyle and well-being and ensure a safer and secure financial future for you and your family.

 What Is Debt Consolidation?

-In short, this allows you to get rid of all the small loans so that you can gain back control over your finances again.
-If you’re in debt with multiple creditors, this is the best financial option available.
-Take all your outstanding credit and put it into one loan with a convenient and single monthly payment.
+In short, this allows you to eliminate all small loans and regain control over your finances.
+This is the best financial option available if you’re in debt with multiple creditors.
+You can consolidate all your outstanding credit into one loan with a convenient single monthly payment.

 How Debt Consolidation Works

-While this is the only way out for many people, debt consolidation can be a tiring and quite long process.
-The truth is, it’s well worth the effort, as it provides a way out from a financial setback, and it can be tailored to suit your exact needs.
-With that in mind, here are 4 great ways to consolidate your debt in the most effective way and at the most convenient terms.
+While this is the only way out for many, debt consolidation can be tiring and long.
+It’s well worth the effort, as it provides a way out from a financial setback and can be tailored to your needs.
+With that in mind, here are four great ways to consolidate your debt in the most effective way and at the most convenient terms.

 1. Credit cards with a 0% balance transfer

-This is the best option for those who have good to excellent credit.
-Credit cards with a 0% balance transfer introduce zero introductory interest rates for the grace period.
-That period is usually between 12 and 18 months.
-The only two fees to think about are the annual and balance transfer fees, and that’s it.
+This is the best option for those with good to excellent credit.
+Credit cards with a 0% balance transfer introduce zero introductory interest rates for the grace period, usually between 12 and 18 months.
+The only two fees to consider are the annual and balance transfer fees.

 2. Lines of credit/ home equity loans

 This is a good option available to all who own a home.
-You get a loan with a fixed interest rate that is based on the equity in your home.
+You get a fixed-interest rate loan based on your home’s equity.
 A line of credit is a bit different than that.
-It’s basically the same as a credit card, the only difference being a variable interest rate.
-What makes this loan stand out is that you can get it with average credit and at lower interest rates than an unsecured loan.
+It’s the same as a credit card, the only difference being a variable interest rate.
+This loan stands out because you can get it with average credit and lower interest rates than an unsecured loan.

 3. Personal loans

-The Personal loans option falls under the category of unsecured loans, and they can be acquired from a number of different providers such as an online lender, a credit union, or a bank.
+The Personal loans option falls under unsecured loans, which can be acquired from several providers such as an online lender, a credit union, or a bank.
 The trick is to find the best providers with the most convenient terms.
-For example, online lenders mostly offer higher interest rates than credit unions.
-Personal loans allow for an early pay-off free of any charge while the originating fees range between 1% and 5%.
+For example, online lenders mainly offer higher interest rates than credit unions.
+Personal loans allow for an early pay-off free of charge, while the originating fees range between 1% and 5%.
 The better your credit, the lower the rate.

 4. 401(k) Loan

 This type of loan should be your last resort due to the high level of risk involved.
-This type of loan doesn’t show up on your credit report and involves lower interest rates than an unsecured loan.
+This type of loan doesn’t appear on your credit report and involves lower interest rates than an unsecured loan.
 That aside, the problem is what happens if you miss your payments.
-In case you can’t repay or miss more than two payments, you’re prone to a substantial penalty that could possibly drive you to a real financial crisis.
+If you can’t repay or miss more than two payments, you’re prone to a substantial penalty that could drive you to a real financial crisis.
 If you quit or lose your job, you’ll be required to pay your loan off in 60 days, even though it’s due in five years.

 Debt Consolidation and Your Credit Score

 Since your financial security is our top priority, the best advice we can give is to take control of your credit score right from the start.
 The only things that can guarantee a safe future are smart financial habits.
-Everything starts with your credit score, and it’s paramount to understand it fully so that you can make educated financial decisions.
+Everything starts with your credit score, and it’s paramount to understand it thoroughly to make educated financial decisions.
 This will help you avoid many difficulties along the way.
-Your credit score depends on 5 key elements:
+Your credit score depends on five key elements:

 - Payment history – makes up 35% of your credit score